anvilglobaldynamics/torque/meta/server-db-docs/product.md

-This collection contains an product
+This collection contains a product

 ## signature
 ```js